 We recommend that everyone follows the latest government and NHS England advice closely, to help fight the Coronavirus COVID-19.
-The current guidance means that we temporarily cannot see you face to face at Green Room Dentistry, even for emergency treatment.
-If you have a dental emergency please call the practice during normal working hours (08:30-16:45 Monday to Friday) on 01637 879889.
-Sally will still be available for advice and to issue any prescriptions which may be required.
-When appropriate, Sally will also be able to refer you to a local urgent dental care hub for treatment.
+The current guidance means that some dental practices temporarily cannot see you face to face.
+However, here at Green Room Dentistry we are open for dental appointments for patients not showing any signs or symptoms of COVID-19 and can offer emergency treatment for unregistered patients.
+If you have a dental emergency please call the practice during normal working hours (08:30-16:30 Monday to Friday) on 01637 879889.

 If you have a severe swelling on your face or neck, or have difficulty swallowing, this requires urgent professional attention so don't be afraid to contact us for advice, or to telephone NHS 111.

 To help manage toothache until you can visit us, there are a few things that may help reduce the pain:

 - If there is a cavity in the tooth, a temporary filling material can be packed in to this space.
 These temporary filling kits are widely available from supermarkets or pharmacies.

 - By taking pain killers at the recommended dose.